Yudas1337/ExorLock_Ransomware/README.md

 <ul>
 <li>put it inside shellbackdoor so it will not encrypt your own shell!</li>
 </ul>
+<li>Wrong Decryption Key will not damage the file! so do not worry about it!</li>
 </ul>
 CopyRights | legal Claimers :